grdlo/Template-NodeJS-API/README.md

 ## Support

-If you found a bug, please [create an issue](https://github.com/grdlo/Template-NodeJS-API/issues) i will process it when possible.
+If you found a bug, please [create an issue](https://github.com/grdlo/Template-NodeJS-API/issues) and i will process it when i have time.

 ## Contribute